Sexual Health

 Check your knowledge - Did you know?

-• Sexual Trauma affects members of all genders and types of background in the Department of Defense.
-The term “military sexual trauma" (MST) is used to refer to sexual assault or threatening sexual harassment experienced during military service MST includes any sexual activity during military service in which you are involved against your will or when unable to say no. Treatment for any physical or mental health condition related to MSTExternal Link is provided free of charge to Veterans or active service members, regardless of when the MST occurred.
-In addition, the DOD Sexual Assault Prevention and Response OfficeExternal Link provides resources for both military personnel and Tricare MHS beneficiaries.
+• Sexual Trauma affects members of all genders and types of background in the DOD.
+The term “military sexual trauma" (MST) is used to refer to sexual assault/threatening sexual harassment/any sexual activity in which you are involved against your will or when unable to say no experienced during military service.
+Treatment for any physical or mental health condition related to MSTExternal Link is provided free of charge to Veterans or active Service members, regardless of when the MST occurred.
+In addition, the DOD Sexual Assault Prevention and Response OfficeExternal Link provides resources for both military personnel and TRICARE MHS beneficiaries.
 Learn other DOD initiatives aimed at reducing sexual assaultExternal Link

 For more information: